 With the manifest set to support all user-permitted orientations, you can specify app orientation programmatically based on screen size.

-Use the Jetpack WindowManager library's WindowMetricsCalculator#computeMaximumWindowMetrics()
+Use the Jetpack WindowManager WindowMetricsCalculator#computeMaximumWindowMetrics()

 method to obtain the device screen size as a WindowMetrics